cloxnu/GeneralizedSuffixTree/README.md

 The method `_update`, `_test_and_split` and `_canonize` of the class `STree` in `STree.py`, are the complete implementation of the procedure of the same name in the page [12] and [13] in the paper, and the method `build` corresponds to the [Algorithm 2.] in the page [14].

-But differently, the new `end_idxes` property in the `STree` indicates the indexes of all ending characters *"$"*.
+But differently, the new `end_idxes` property in the `STree` contains the indexes of all ending characters *"$"*.
 It avoids effectively the construction bias of the suffix tree when the string contains or is filled with *"$"* symbols.

 So, back to the topic, how does this tree solve the longest common substring problem?